Roscioli

 Must Try

-- CarbonaraPerfectly al dente mezzi rigatoni with generous chunks of guanciale in a silky, luscious sauce.
+- CarbonaraPerfectly al dente mezzi rigatoni with generous chunks of guanciale in a silky, emulsified sauce that dreams are made of.

-- AmatricianaTomato-based pasta with guanciale and a generous blanket of parmesan cheese.
+- AmatricianaThe tomato-based counterpart to carbonara, featuring guanciale and a mountain of parmesan cheese.

-- SupplìCrispy rice balls filled with cheese and meat sauce, dusted with parmesan and cacao.
+- SupplìCrispy rice balls filled with cheese and meat sauce, dusted with parmesan and cacao—absolutely one per person.

-- TiramisuImpossibly light tiramisu with generous whipped cream and a shower of cocoa powder.
+- TiramisuAn impossibly creamy rendition with a generous layer of whipped cream beneath a cloud of cocoa powder.